Choose risk-first compliance that’s always on, built for you.

 7. Strengthen stakeholder trust

 ISO 27001:2022 Annex A outlines 93 distinct security controls.
-While this is a significant drop from the 2013 version's 114 controls, the intent and scope of these controls has not reduced.
-When you treat risks (as mentioned in clause 6.1.3), you have to document the controls you chose from Annex A. Do note that you can select controls based on your company’s needs and it is not mandatory to implement all controls.
+While this is a significant drop from the 2013 version’s 114 controls, the intent and scope of these controls have not changed.
+When you treat risks (as mentioned in clause 6.1.3), you have to document the controls you chose from Annex A. Do note that you can select controls based on your company’s needs, and it is not mandatory to implement all controls.

 The controls fall into four main categories that build your Statement of Applicability: